-HB 218 GA retains the provisions of the measure and amends KRS 344.030 to include within the definition of reasonable accommodations, those adjustments relating to pregnancy, childbirth, breast-feeding and related medical conditions.
-HB 218 GA also amends KRS 344.040 to make it an unlawful practice for employers who fail to accommodate an employee affected by pregnancy, childbirth, or a related medical condition, including the need to express breast milk and, requires employers to provide written notice to employees about the right to be free from discrimination for pregnancy, childbirth, related medical conditions and to reasonable accommodations at work.
+HB 18 amends KRS 344.030 to include within the definition of reasonable accommodations, those adjustments relating to pregnancy, childbirth, breast-feeding and related medical conditions.
+HB 18 also amends KRS 344.040 to make it an unlawful practice for employers who fail to accommodate an employee affected by pregnancy, childbirth, or a related medical condition, including the need to express breast milk and, requires employers to provide written notice to employees about the right to be free from discrimination for pregnancy, childbirth, related medical conditions and to reasonable accommodations at work.